someobserver/recurgence/math/02-field-index/index.md

 #### **2.3.9 Vector Fields and Derived Scalar Measures**

-To maintain consistent tensor properties throughout the framework, care must be taken when using vector fields in contexts requiring scalar values:
+To maintain consistent tensor properties throughout RFT, care must be taken when using vector fields in contexts requiring scalar values:

 **Coherence Field Scalar Measures**:
 The coherence field $C_i(p,t)$ is fundamentally a vector field (rank-1 tensor), but several functions in the framework require scalar measures derived from it: